hugo-nicolas/LEModeler/README.md

 angle of attack of the stabilizer, aoabw = 2
 ----------------------------------------------------------------------------------
 ```
-In this section are given the local ang global angles of rotation of the foil wings.
+In this section are given the local and global angles of rotation of the foil wings.
 The angles are in degrees.
-They can either be integers (i.e. without decimal points) or floats (i.e. with decimal points).
+They can either be integers (i.e., without decimal points) or floats (i.e., with decimal points).
 - dw (resp. dbw) denotes the dihedral angle for the front wing (resp. the stabilizer), which is positive for an upward angle.
 - sw (resp. sbw) denotes the sweep angle for the front wing (resp. the stabilizer),
-- tw (resp. tbw) denotes the twist angle for the front wing (resp. the stabilizer), which is defined and thus rotate around the trailing edge of the root section so to washout (positive twist angle means a reduction in angle of attack spanwise),
+- tw (resp. tbw) denotes the twist angle for the front wing (resp. the stabilizer), which is defined and thus rotates around the trailing edge of the root section so to washout (positive twist angle means a reduction in angle of attack spanwise),
-- aoaw (resp. aoabw) denotes the angle of attack for the front wing (resp. the stabilizer), which is defined and thus rotate around the trailing edge of the root section.
+- aoaw (resp. aoabw) denotes the angle of attack for the front wing (resp. the stabilizer), which is defined and thus rotates around the trailing edge of the root section.

 ### **Span discretization**
 ```